opendocsg/slw-judgments-backfill/2013_SGHC_253/report.md

 **Decision of this court**

 10     Singapore law permits foreign judgments to be registered in accordance with the relevant provisions of the law.
-I agree with the observations of the Singapore High Court in _DHL Global Forwarding (Malaysia) Sdn Bhd v Mactus (Malaysia) Sdn Bhd and others_ [2013] SGHC 170 (“ _DHL Global_ ”) at [4] that _“_ [t]he court’s approach toward registration is a light touch approach.
+I agree with the observations of the Singapore High Court in _DHL Global Forwarding (Malaysia) Sdn Bhd v Mactus (Malaysia) Sdn Bhd and others_ <span class="citation">[2013] SGHC 170</span> (“ _DHL Global_ ”) at [4] that _“_ [t]he court’s approach toward registration is a light touch approach.
 In practice, the default is to permit registration of foreign judgments unless certain formal features are missing.”
 The statutory provisions applicable in this case are the s 3(2) of the RECJA and Order 67, Rule 9 of the Rules of Court.
 Order 67, Rule 9 of the Rules of Court provides that:

  Where the Court hearing an application to set aside the registration of a judgment registered under the [RECJA] is satisfied that the judgment falls within any of the cases in which a judgment may not be ordered to be registered under section 3 (2) of that Act or that it is not just or convenient that the judgment should be enforced in Singapore or that there is some other sufficient reason for setting aside the registration, it may order the registration of the judgment to be set aside on such terms as it thinks fit. [emphasis added]